The change from coal to oil-fired boilers at sea is another chapter in petroleum history. Read the rest of this entry »

 “The tired drillers had been waiting for daylight to continue their work,” the audio tape notes.

-The program’s narrator Michael Dean notes that after drilling to drilling to 6,471 feet, the roughnecks overlook a dangerous pressure increase in the well.
+The program’s narrator Michael Dean notes that after drilling to 6,471 feet, the roughnecks overlooked a dangerous pressure increase in the well.

 “The exhausted crew failed to fill the hole with mud,” he explains.
 “They didn’t know the Wilcox sand formation was permeated with natural gas under high pressure, and within minutes that sand under so much pressure found a release.”